SrinivasEsapalli/Git/Readme.md

 ## coomands for git in Gitbash
 ## ls
 gives the list of files at the particular directory

+## -lrt
+ to list all the files and directories in system

 ## cd..
 to come out from the particular directory

+## cd../..
+helps to come out  from two directories

+<a name="Vi Editor"></a>

+## vi filename
+- to edit file inside gitash using vi editor

+## :wq
+- to save files in vi editor.

 ## cd "directory name or file path" (in double quotes)
 to move into a particular directory
 ## touch filename Ex: touch Readme.md